cavaok/universal_advex/README.md

 - WPI Turing Supercomputing resources

 ## Results
-Our research demonstrates that adversarial examples are not universal but rather architecture-dependent, with Dynamical Systems Architectures showing superior robustness compared to traditional MLPs.
+Our research demonstrates that adversarial examples seem to be architecture-dependent, with some dynamical systems architectures showing superior robustness compared to traditional MLPs.

 ## Pending Citation
 If you use this code or our findings in your research, please cite: